just-in-kees/c4c/README.md

 The POC will have capabiliies like
 - Authentication
 - Pinch classifier based on transactions
-- monthly aggregations in the app of the end user
+- Monthly aggregations in the app of the end user